Yews to Eucalypts

 Certificate of freedom obtained 19th January 1826, Description, eyes brown, hair brown, complexion sallow, height, 5 feet 5/2 inches, aged 27, Occupation Labourer, place of origin, Norfolk, sentence 7 years, place of conviction Middlesex Gaol in 1819.
 Transported aboard the John Barry.
 Certificate of freedom numbered 88/4765

 At the time that Elizabeth was born, I don’t know what her parents living arrangements were.
-Elizabeth’s mother Maria had been sent to the Parramatta women’s factory upon arrival in Australia on the Wanstead and in 1819 was recorded in the population books as residing there.
-Maria was recorded as a female convict.
+Elizabeth’s mother Maria had been sent to the Parramatta women’s factory upon arrival in Australia on the Wanstead and in 1819 was recorded in the population books as residing there recorded as a female convict.

 Interestingly another one of our family, Catherine Latimore would also come on the Wanstead to Australia with Maria.
 Two generations later and their families would marry into each other with the Riley’s and the Mitchell’s in the Kurrajong region of the Hawkesbury.